John Theurer Cancer Center

-John Theurer Cancer Center (JTCC) at the Hackensack University Medical Center (HUMC), and part of the Hackensack Meridian Health (HMH), specializes in oncology services and treatments.
+John Theurer Cancer Center (JTCC) at the Hackensack University Medical Center (HUMC), and part of Hackensack Meridian Health (HMH), specialises in oncology services and treatments.
 It is known for being the first site approved to use cell-based gene therapy to treat patients with certain types of large B-cell lymphoma who have not responded or relapsed after at least two other kinds of treatment; it initiated the first CAR T-cell therapy clinical trials and is a member of the NCI-approved Georgetown Lombardi Comprehensive Cancer Center.
 Other areas of concentration include bone marrow transplants, stem cell transplantation, lymphoma, leukemia, multiple myeloma, neuro-oncology, cutaneous malignancy, gastrointestinal, geriatric, head and neck, thoracic, urologic, breast, and gynecologic.
 As of 2023, Andre Goy is chair and Chief Physician Officer.

 Georgetown Lombardi Comprehensive Cancer Center affiliation

 In 2019, JTCC received approval from the National Cancer Institute (NCI) as a member of the NCI-approved Georgetown Lombardi Comprehensive Cancer Center.
 The partnership focuses on advancing research and treatment in breast cancer, cancer prevention and control, experimental therapeutics and molecular oncology.
 The Georgetown Lombardi Comprehensive Center is designated by the National Cancer Institute as a leader in cancer treatment.